 When an employee leaves and has a balance of unused paid time off, Minnesota employers often ask the same question: do we owe that balance, and if so, how much and when?
-The short answer is that Minnesota does not codify paid time off (“PTO”) payout by statute.
-Courts enforce the employer’s written PTO policy under common-law contract principles, which means the handbook, offer letter, or policy document is the source of the obligation.
+The short answer is that Minnesota does not codify paid time off (“PTO”) payout by statute, but earned PTO can be treated as wages under Minnesota’s wage-payment timing statutes once the underlying contractual entitlement is established.
+Courts enforce the employer’s written PTO policy under common-law contract principles, which means the obligation usually comes from the governing employment documents — handbook, PTO policy, offer letter, employment agreement, or collective bargaining agreement — to the extent the language creates an enforceable promise and is not displaced by a disclaimer or controlling agreement.
 In my practice, most PTO disputes I see are not close legal calls once we pull the handbook; they are drafting problems the employer did not catch until a departure forced the issue.
 For the broader context, see our Minnesota employment law overview.

 How Minnesota courts decide whether accrued PTO is owed at termination